virtualcitySYSTEMS/map-plugin-cli/README.md

 ## Usage
 You can use the following workflow to quickly develop plugins.
-Note, that the @vcmpa/plugin-cli does _not_ directly depend on `@vcmap/ui` to avoid version conflicts in the used API within a plugin.
+Note, that the `@vcmap/plugin-cli` does _not_ directly depend on `@vcmap/ui` to avoid version conflicts in the used API within a plugin.
 This means, that _all_ commands (except for the `create` command) must be executed from within an installed plugin cli _within the plugin itself_ using npx.
 When using the `create` command, the `@vcmap/plugin-cli` will automatically be installed as a devDependency in its current major version.
+You can then use either the scripts defined by the template in your package.json `npm start`, `npm run pack` etc. or `npx` to execute CLI commands.

 ### 1. Creating a new plugin